strenev/ipfs-proof-of-existence/README.md

 # Testing

-To run the truffle tests, make sure also the IPFSProofOfExistenceTestable contract is deployed:
+To run the truffle tests, make sure you are running a local ganache-cli test blockchain on port 8545:

 ```sh
 $ truffle test